nhlshstr/simple_shell/README.md

 hsh main.c shell.c test_ls_2
 $
 ```
+## Project restrictions

-# In the making of this Program, this is the list of allowed functions and system calls
+This is the list of allowed functions and system calls for the making of this pro\
+ject.

 ```
 access (man 2 access)